The BVOR Sponsor Journey

 Each profile contains basic information: the number of people in the case; their gender; their age; any “linked” cases such as family members that sponsors should be aware of; the refugee’s country of origin; and, the current country of asylum.

-The list is updated on a regular basis.
+The list is updated every other Tuesday at 1 pm ET.
 The current list will give you an idea of the kinds of cases that are often available for sponsorship.
-(NB: during COVID the list is paused).

 4. Learn about sponsorship responsibilities